Job Title: Adaptive Sports Program Coordinator

 - Collaborates with the staff to assess all volunteers, student and family feedback and comments from the comment box.
 Continually strives to enhance customer experience, access to adaptive sports, and quality of volunteer training for the highest level of teaching.

-- Assists in developing and manages adaptive snow-sports training of volunteer instructors to ensure the highest standards of PSIA instruction are used for training and teaching execution.
+- Develops and manages adaptive snow-sports training of volunteer instructors to ensure the highest standards of PSIA instruction are used for training and teaching execution.

 - Demonstrates knowledge of various types of adaptive sports equipment, teaching methods and other adaptive sports skills.
 Ability to observe, evaluate and adjust equipment or instruction approach as appropriate